LF-Decentralized-Trust/project-proposals/proposals/incubation/paladin.md

 ## Community calls

-As part of the graduation proposal we will be setting up monthly community calls to provide a place to discuss development progress, roadmaps, and upcoming releases.
+As part of the proposal we will be setting up monthly community calls to provide a place to discuss development progress, roadmaps, and upcoming releases.

 ## Discord communication